-I see this best in my dad who has just completed a 42-day round of chemo and 30 days of radiation.
+I saw this best in my dad when he had just completed a 42-day round of chemo and 30 days of radiation.
 His tough veneer has been stripped away.
-He is now a tenderhearted, teary-eyed man who is simply OK with being OK for today.
-His sprint from tough to vulnerable gives me a glimpse of what may be happening to me in longer the marathon version.
-I really like who he is without the teasing and the toughness.
+He became a tenderhearted, teary-eyed man who was simply OK with being OK for today.
+His sprint from tough to vulnerable gave me a glimpse of what may be happening to me in longer the marathon version.
+I really liked who he is without the teasing and the toughness.
 Perhaps I will like the new fragile me too.

 The second word is progressive, a word used by my doctor to describe what’s happening with my many chronic illnesses.
 For some reason this too struck a chord.
 I’m not surprised by her observation, just surprised that I don’t like her giving voice to something I’ve avoided for some time.
 Progressive means happening or developing gradually or in stages; proceeding step by step.
 While I don’t like the idea that my body may be declining, I do like the idea that my character may be improving.
 Perhaps the two go hand-in-hand.

 The third word is purpose.
 As a noun, it’s the reason something is done or created.
 As a verb, it means to have as one’s intention or objective.
 As I try to reconcile being fragile and that my illnesses are progressive, how do I understand purpose?

 “Before I was afflicted, I went astray, but now I obey your word.”
 Psalm 119:67